-Additionally, Music Ensembles (band, orchestra, and chorus) and academic support classes may run during the Advisory period.

-Students who elect to participate in a Music Ensemble class are scheduled to meet with their Director and fellow members of their grade level for rehearsals.
+During this period, students are provided opportunities to attend music ensembles (band, orchestra, and chorus) and receive academic support, based on the variety of drop-in centers and scheduled intervention classes.
+Students who elect to participate in a music ensemble class are scheduled to meet with their director and fellow members of their grade level for rehearsals.